 The MCDD is committed to bringing our trainings to an agency or a community group through customized workshops.
 Customized workshops provide the opportunity to assess the training needs of an agency or a community group and design a program from our menu of training topics that are relevant to their mission and goals.
-Please contact us to discuss your workshop needs by completing this form.
+Please contact us to discuss your workshop needs by clicking the button below.

 Related Materials and Information: